ehmicky/log-process-errors/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to reproduce**

-Step-by-step intructions on how to reproduce the behavior.
+Step-by-step instructions on how to reproduce the behavior.

 Example: